 |Irritation||Aloe Vera Extract, Centella Asiatica Extract, Panthenol|

-How to incorporate them into your skincare routine
+How to incorporate Ampoules and Serums into your skincare routine

-Both serum and ampoule should be applied after your toner or essences but before a moisturizer or cream.
-In case if you want to apply both serum and ampoule in one routine, always remember the rule of thumb “from the thinnest to the thickest” consistency.
+Both serums and ampoules should be applied after your toner or essences but before a moisturizer or cream.
+If you want to apply both serum and ampoule in one routine, always remember the rule of thumb “from the thinnest to the thickest” consistency.
 Put the lighter product consistency first, followed by a thicker consistency.

-Takeaway: I hope after you read this article, you’ll get a better idea about these two terms and how to actually fit them to your skincare routine.
+Takeaway: I hope you’ll get a better idea about these two terms after reading this article and how to fit them into your skincare routine.
 Have you tried any serum or ampoule from our collection?
 We have them for different skin type or concern.
 Which one do you like better and found more effective?
 No matter which one, your skin will love it.